 The best way to get around the village is by bus, car or bike and there are good road links to several interesting places.
 For example, Colwyn Bay is a five minute drive and there are plenty of modern amenities and attractions to enjoy.
 Old Colwyn has direct links to the A55; allowing access to the North Wales coast and connections to the M56, for Chester, Manchester and beyond.

 Old Colwyn has a great balance of traditional pubs, modern restaurants and quiet cafes to eat and drink in.
 Recommend venues include The Plough Inn, a pub serving up British fare.
-The Tamarind Thai Restaurant offers a glorious range of Thai curries and other meals to appreciate.
 You could also stop by Ken’s Kitchen for hearty Chinese food.
 If you’re out for lunch, there’s The Village Hub & Deli, which serves up a diverse range of sandwiches and paninis.
 There’s also the Greenfield Road Chippy to satisfy a craving for amazing fish and chips.

 With its proximity to the sea, Old Colwyn is a wonderful place to enjoy sun and sand.
 Find a spot to relax on Porth Eirias Beach, a wide stretch of golden beach that provides breathtaking views of the Irish Sea.
 Several water activities include swimming, windsurfing, canoeing and dolphin spotting.
 For land-based activities, take a trip to Welsh Mountain Zoo, home to a range of rare animals like brown bears and snow leopards.
 From there you can take a relaxing stroll through Eirias Park, which houses sports facilities and picnic spots.